-Within the Vereide group, I mainly focus on the processes of gastrulation and organogenesis in the chick embryo.
-Using techniques such as RNA-seq, Wavecrest, and qPCR, I study how cell location in the primitive streak predicts gene expression and cell differentiation.
-Recently, I’ve been investigating the developmental time course of the chick embryo.
-Specifically, I’m […]
+Within the Vereide group, I’ve had several main focuses.
+Notably, I have focused on the processes of gastrulation and organogenesis in the developing chick embryo.
+Using techniques such as RNA-seq, Wavecrest, and qPCR, I studied how cell location in the primitive streak predicts gene expression and cell differentiation.
+In addition to working with chick embryos, […]

 My research focuses on understanding the human immune response to transplanted pluripotent stem cell therapies.
 Additionally, I am interested in the nexus of immunobiology and stem cell biology.
 Education PhD, Cellular and Molecular Pathology (major), Clinical Investigation (minor), University of Wisconsin-Madison BS, Molecular Biology, University of Wisconsin-Madison Honors and Awards T32 Postdoctoral Training Grant, UW-Madison […]

 General lab duties such as making solutions, stocking supplies, and Mycoplasma testing.